sisby-folk/tinkerers-smithing/README.md

     - As a convenience cost, damage to the tool will be "passed on" to the new tool - as if left in the handle.
 - Upgrading other tiers of gear costs only one unit.
 However, it leverages above repair mechanics:
     - Gear other than shovels need unit repairs afterwards - Swords need one, axes need two, etc.
+    - This is why leggings and chestplates aren't upgradeable: -50% durability is not a thing.

 ### Sacrificial Upgrading
 Upgrading to **netherite** from **gold** utilizes specially-designed 'sacrificial diamond' logic.

-- Upgrades cost one piece of netherite gear as 'sacrificial gear'.
+- Upgrades cost one piece of netherite gear.
-- Any sacrificial gear is considered to have the full netherite ingot inside for the upgrade from diamond.
+- The netherite gear is considered to have a full netherite ingot inside for the upgrade.
-- The sacrifice is broken into 'sacrificial diamonds' based on unit cost and durability.
+- The netherite gear is broken into 'sacrificial diamonds' based on its unit cost and durability.
     - A full durability chestplate is worth 8 diamonds, a 1/5 durability helmet is worth 1 diamond.
 - The resulting gear's durability is relative to its own unit cost.
     - 1 sacrificial diamond will give a 1/2 durability sword, or a 1/3 durability pickaxe.
     - all gear types can be used as sacrifice, but some are very wasteful.

-### Enchantability
+### Afterword
-As gold and iron have higher enchantability than their upgrade tiers, it's possible to use the better RNG to enchant fresh gold gear, then upgrade it to avoid the normally limited durability.

-Tinkerer's smithing mitigates this imbalance by making it only possible to upgrade gold straight to netherite.
-The enchantability gap between the two is  smaller, and the netherite used could have been spent de-working gear four times!

-## Further Info

-All modding projects are built on the work of many others.
+All mods are built on the work of many others.

-We made this mod for [Tinkerer's Quilt](https://modrinth.com/modpack/tinkerers-quilt)!
-Our modpack about rediscovering vanilla gameplay.
+This mod is included in [Tinkerer's Quilt](https://modrinth.com/modpack/tinkerers-quilt) - our modpack about rediscovering vanilla.

 Textures shown include [xali's books](https://www.curseforge.com/minecraft/texture-packs/xalis-enchanted-books), [Sully's Peeves](https://www.curseforge.com/minecraft/texture-packs/sullys-peeves) and [Vanilla Tweaks](https://vanillatweaks.net/picker/resource-packs/)' degrading tools

-We're primarily modpack developers - not mod developers!
-If you want to port this mod, do it yourself!
+We're open to suggestions for how to implement stuff better - if you see something wonky and have an idea - let us know.